 How to create e-text from printed text

 To create an electronic text from paper based text, use of Optical Character Recognition (OCR) software programs and apps (turns a picture of text into actual text) and scanner are required.
 If you are scanning larger volumes of paper, consider using an automatic document feeder or a high-speed scanner.
 For shorter materials, using a mobile device or tablet to capture the text is a viable alternative.
-It is important to note that OCR software is never 100% accurate and thus proofreading and editing is required.
+It is important to note that OCR software is never 100% accurate and proofreading and editing is recommended.

 For more information on the various electronic formats such as Word document, Portable Document Formats (PDFs), PowerPoint and Excel Spreadsheet, visit our page on E-text for general guidelines when creating these formats and how to make these documents accessible.